Share your feedback and get 50% off on your next order!

-In order to achieve the UVA and UVB protection values stated on a sunscreen, you need to be using 2mg of sunscreen per cm2 (2mg/cm2).
-This is because this is the standard amount of sunscreen used to calculate the SPF and UVA-PF values during testing.
-This translates to around 1.0 – 1.5 grams to cover an adult human face.
+Now, let's discuss the optimal quantity you should use to receive full protection from the sun.
+The general rule of thumb is you need to be using 2 milligrams of sunscreen per square centimeter of skin (2mg/cm2).
+This is the standard amount of sunscreen used to calculate the SPF and UVA-PF values during testing, which translates to around 1 – 1.5 grams to cover an adult human face.
+This translates approximately to a shot glass full, or coin-sized dollop, ¼ teaspoon, or the 2 finger rule.